 In addition, basins of attraction oftentimes need to be estimated from experiments when the form of the model is either unknown or approximate, e.g.~the use of a linear friction model~\cite{Wang2018Dynamics} or a simplified magnet model~\cite{Wang2019Nonlinear}.
-Given that experiments give no prior knowledge of governing equations (e.g., differential equation or point mapping for continuous systems, cell mapping for discrete systems, etc.), the existing methods based on Lyapunov functions or backward integration with respect to time are hardly to be implemented.
-Cell-to-cell mapping could still work theoretically, but generating cell mappings from experimental data can be time-consuming.
-This method proves efficient by using parallel computing for multiple short-term simulations.
-However, experimental data can only be obtained in series.
+Given that experiments give no prior knowledge of governing equations (e.g., differential equation or point mapping for continuous systems, cell mapping for discrete systems, etc.), the existing methods based on Lyapunov functions or backwards time integration become difficult to implement.
+While cell-to-cell mapping could still work theoretically, generating cell mappings from experimental data can be time-consuming.
+To elaborate, the ability to use parallel computing for multiple short-term simulations helps make this approach efficient.
+However, experimental data can typically only be obtained one experiment at a time.
 Dividing a long-term experiment into short-term ones oftentimes gives no benefit to efficiency, and can even be more time-consuming for spending much time on initializing experimental setups in each short-term experiment.

-This paper proposes a novel sampling method for BoA estimation, which 1)~provides a continuous map from an arbitrary state to its resting attractor and 2)~requires no prior knowledge of the system's dynamical model.
+This paper proposes a novel sampling method for BoA estimation that 1)~provides a continuous map from an arbitrary state to its resting attractor, and 2)~requires no prior knowledge of the system's underlying math model.
 It's assumed that the BoA boundary is not fractal and the number of attractors is finite.
 The map describing BoA can therefore be considered a classifier, identifying to which basin a state belongs.
 An alternative interpretation of this work is a data-efficient sampling method for training a BoA classifier.